mzhaoshuai/RLCF/README.md

-# Reinforcement Learning with CLIP Feedback :sparkles:
+# Test-Time RL with CLIP Feedback :sparkles:
 <!-- :sparkles: -->

 The official implementation of [Test-Time Adaptation with CLIP Reward for Zero-Shot Generalization in Vision-Language Models](https://openreview.net/forum?id=kIP0duasBb).